lenra-io/dofigen/README.md

 # Dofigen

-Dofigen is a Dockerfile generator using a simplyfied description in YAML or JSON format.
+Dofigen is a Dockerfile generator using a simplified description in YAML or JSON format.
 It defines default values and behaviors that makes the creation of Dockerfiles simpler.

 A french DevOps said about it: